 - After inclusion in this study, only four patients subsequently underwent additional surgery, though 29 patients requested repeat injections.

-- This suggests that painful enthesopathies can be major pain generators for some patients and that diagnosing their condition as being due to a focal problem and treating those sites with prolotherapy can be an effective and “minimally invasive” treatment alternative.
+- This suggests that painful enthesopathy can be a major pain generator for some patients and that diagnosing their condition as being due to a focal problem and treating those sites with Prolotherapy can be an effective and “minimally invasive” treatment alternative.
 (The enthesis is the point at which the connective tissue structures, such as a joint capsule, fascia, ligament, tendon, or muscle attach to the bone.)

 Please refer to for more discussion Cervical pain Adjacent segment disease following neck surgery for a discussion of the cervical spine.